-ULB is the constitutional body accountable and responsible for the sewerage system/septage system as part of urban sanitation as per 74th Constitutional amendment but lacks capacity to handle the service.
-The state government has arrangements for tripartite agreement between the H&UDD, parastatals and ULBs for the service provisions.
+ULB is the constitutional body accountable and responsible for the sewerage system / septage system as part of urban sanitation as per 74th Constitutional amendment but lacks capacity to handle the service.
+The state government has arrangements for tripartite agreement between the H&UDD, parastatals and ULBs for the service provisions

-The Directorate of Municipal Administration (DMA) is the key department to monitor the ULBs for adherence of rules and regulations and promote capacity in HR and Finance.
-The Urban Sanitation Mission is headed by the Chief Minister of Odisha and the State Steering Committee is headed by the Chief Secretary and the State Management Committee is headed by the Principal Secretary of H&UDD.
-Public health and environment standards are as per the CEPHEO guidelines and the Orissa State Pollution Control Board (OSPCB) serves notices to violators including the ULBs.
+Directorate of Municipal Administration (DMA) is the key department to monitor the ULBs for adherence of rules and regulations and promote capacity in HR and Finance.
+The urban sanitation mission is headed by the Chief Minister of Odisha and State Steering committee is headed by the Chief Secretary and the state management committee is headed by the Principal Secretary of H&UD department.
+Public health and environment standards are as per the CEPHEO guidelines, Odisha State Pollution Control Board (OSPCB) serves notices to violators including the ULBs.
 It is strictly mandated under the laws to adhere to BIS, Basic Safety Standards (BSS) and National Building Code (NBC) for the construction of septic tanks.
-The two mission directorates - AMRUT and SBM - are handling FSSM services.
-However, the above mentioned standards and guidelines are required to be implemented by development authorities (BDA, PKDA, CDA SDA, BeDA etc.18) under the overall guidance of State Directorate of town Planning
+The two mission directorate AMRUT and SBM are handling the FSM services.
+However, above mentioned standards and guidelines are required to be implemented by development authorities (BDA, PKDA, CDA SDA, BeDA etc.28) under the overall guidance of State Directorate of town planning.

 Moreover, other departments are also linked.
-The Planning & Coordination Department which handles the District Mineral Foundation (DMF) funds can play big role in FSSM under the present strategy of the government.
-The Health & Family Welfare Department will be heavily involved in community mobilization.
-For skill promotion among the masons and scavengers, the Skill Development Authority and finance agencies like SC ST Finance Corporations can be leveraged.
-Engagement of private agencies has become more common as many corporate houses and private parties have started playing a role in FSSM.
+The Planning & Coordination department which handles the District Mineral Foundation (DMF) funds can play big role in FSM under the present strategy of the government.
+MAS and Health & Family welfare department will be heavily involved in community mobilization.
+For skill promotion among the masons and scavengers, the Skill Development Authority and finance agencies like SC ST finance corporations can be leveraged.
+Engagement of private agencies has become more common as many corporate houses and private parties have started playing a role in FSM.